Netanyahu attempts to scupper possible deal to unseat him

 Israeli prime minister Binyamin Netanyahu: offered to go second in a ‘triple rotation’ of the premiership of a right-wing government.
 Photograph: JACK GUEZ/AFP via Getty Images

-Israeli prime inister Binyamin Netanyahu on Sunday sought to try to dissuade opponents from forming a “government of change” as media reports say a deal to unseat Israel’s longest-serving leader could be imminent.
+Israeli prime minister Binyamin Netanyahu on Sunday sought to try to dissuade opponents from forming a “government of change” as media reports say a deal to unseat Israel’s longest-serving leader could be imminent.

 A mandate for opposition chief Yair Lapid to put together a coalition after four inconclusive elections in two years, expires on Wednesday.
 Israeli media said Mr Lapid was closing in on an alliance of right-wing, centrist and leftist parties.